-Winthrop Ames, an independently wealthy producer with an architectural background, had unusual ideas about drama which he carried out in both the Booth and Little Theaters, both begun in 1912.
+Winthrop Ames, an independently wealthy producer with an architectural background, had unusual ideas about drama which he carried out in both the

+Booth and Little Theaters, both begun in 1912.
 Like the Little Theater, the Booth Theater was designed to house the new, detailed type of drama called "intimate theater."

 Henry B. Herts, the architect of the Booth, earned a reputation as one of New York's most skilled theater architects, first in partnership with Hugh Tallant and later practicing alone.
-For the Booth he designed a Venetian-inspired facade which is linked to that of the adjacent Shubert theater and helps to set the character of Shubert Alley.
+For the Booth he designed an English Tudor-Jacobean inspired interior which responded to Ames's vision of how and where good drama ought to be presented.